litestar-org/litestar/docs/usage/databases/sqlalchemy/plugins/sqlalchemy_serialization_plugin.rst

 How it works
 ============

-The plugin works by defining a :class:`SQLAlchemyDTO <litestar.contrib.sqlalchemy.dto.SQLAlchemyDTO>` class for each handler ``data`` or return annotation that is a SQLAlchemy model, or collection of SQLAlchemy models, that isn't otherwise managed by an explicitly defined DTO class.
+The plugin works by defining a :class:`SQLAlchemyDTO <advanced_alchemy.extensions.litestar.dto.SQLAlchemyDTO>` class for each handler ``data`` or return annotation that is a SQLAlchemy model, or collection of SQLAlchemy models, that isn't otherwise managed by an explicitly defined DTO class.